nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/docker-usages.md

 ## Go to Sleep Now!

-If you're ending your docker session, you can stop the image by running:&nbsp;
+If you're ending your docker session, you can stop the image by running:

 ```
 docker stop NXP-88888
 ```

-That way, it will only consume the spaces consumed by starting Nuxeo (DB, tmp, files, war etc...), but won't consume any CPU or RAM.
+By doing this the container only consumes the space used by starting Nuxeo (DB, tmp, files, war etc...), but won't consume any CPU or RAM.

-If you want to restart your container, it's as easy as:
+If you want to restart your container do this:

 ```
 docker start NXP-88888